conradakunga/Blog/_posts/2026-04-29-product-review-stellar-repair-for-ms-sql-part-3-backup-data-recovery.md

 From there, you can now **browse** the database.

-You can click on the **table** and the software will **fetch the data** from the backup.
-At the bottom of the screen you will see a progress bar.
+You can click on the **table,** and the software will **fetch the data** from the backup.
+At the bottom of the screen, you will see a progress bar.

 ![browseData](../images/2026/03/browseData.png)

-You can also browse the other table objects such as **columns**, **defaults**, **primary keys**, **foreign keys**, **constraints**, **indexes**, and **statistics**.
+You can also browse the other table objects, such as **columns**, **defaults**, **primary keys**, **foreign keys**, **constraints**, **indexes**, and **statistics**.

-Similarly, you can also browse other database objects like [views](https://learn.microsoft.com/en-us/sql/relational-databases/views/views?view=sql-server-ver17), [procedures](https://learn.microsoft.com/en-us/sql/relational-databases/stored-procedures/stored-procedures-database-engine?view=sql-server-ver17), [functions](https://learn.microsoft.com/en-us/sql/relational-databases/user-defined-functions/user-defined-functions?view=sql-server-ver17), [triggers](https://learn.microsoft.com/en-us/sql/relational-databases/triggers/ddl-triggers?view=sql-server-ver17), [assemblies](https://learn.microsoft.com/en-us/sql/relational-databases/clr-integration/assemblies-database-engine?view=sql-server-ver17), [data types](https://learn.microsoft.com/en-us/sql/t-sql/data-types/data-types-transact-sql?view=sql-server-ver17), [rules](https://learn.microsoft.com/en-us/sql/t-sql/statements/create-rule-transact-sql?view=sql-server-ver17), [defaults](https://learn.microsoft.com/en-us/sql/relational-databases/tables/specify-default-values-for-columns?view=sql-server-ver17) and sequences.
+Similarly, you can also browse other database objects like [views](https://learn.microsoft.com/en-us/sql/relational-databases/views/views?view=sql-server-ver17), [procedures](https://learn.microsoft.com/en-us/sql/relational-databases/stored-procedures/stored-procedures-database-engine?view=sql-server-ver17), [functions](https://learn.microsoft.com/en-us/sql/relational-databases/user-defined-functions/user-defined-functions?view=sql-server-ver17), [triggers](https://learn.microsoft.com/en-us/sql/relational-databases/triggers/ddl-triggers?view=sql-server-ver17), [assemblies](https://learn.microsoft.com/en-us/sql/relational-databases/clr-integration/assemblies-database-engine?view=sql-server-ver17), [data types](https://learn.microsoft.com/en-us/sql/t-sql/data-types/data-types-transact-sql?view=sql-server-ver17), [rules](https://learn.microsoft.com/en-us/sql/t-sql/statements/create-rule-transact-sql?view=sql-server-ver17), [defaults,](https://learn.microsoft.com/en-us/sql/relational-databases/tables/specify-default-values-for-columns?view=sql-server-ver17) and sequences.

-At this point you have the option to **save** the recovered backup.
+At this point, you have the option to **save** the recovered backup.

 ![SaveRetrieved](../images/2026/03/SaveRetrieved.png)

-Upon saving you are presented with the following options:
+Upon saving, you are presented with the following options:

 ![SaveOptions](../images/2026/03/SaveOptions.png)